 Car insurance laws in Texas

 According to the Texas Department of Insurance, Texas law requires drivers to obtain liability car insurance and carry proof of it to show a police officer if requested.
-Lenders will also typically require collision and comprehensive coverage if you have an outstanding lien on the vehicle.

 Car insurance laws in Texas include the following stipulations:

 - A driver must obtain and retain at least a minimum liability insurance policy, carry proof of the coverage and be able to provide proof of the policy to a police officer, upon request.

 - Eligible teenage drivers in your household must be added to the policy (or face paying back-premiums later, denied claims or even non-renewal of your policy).

 - An accident report must be filed with a police officer for any accident you are involved in with injuries or damages exceeding $1,000, or in which any driver is uninsured.
 It is typically best practice to call the police after an accident, exchange insurance information with the other driver, and immediately take photos of the accident scene (if it is safe to do so) and any damages incurred.
 If you leave the scene of an accident that has caused damages or injuries, it is considered a “hit-and-run accident” and you could face stiff penalties, including fines and jail time.

 - It is illegal to file a fraudulent insurance claim.